All Episodes

 Mitt Romney, your turn.

-We on the Republican side do that.
+We, on the Republican side, do that.

-Well, I I think Cuomo certainly is going to be a name mixed up in there, but like I said, Hillary, they already tried to reward her for being history's biggest doormat.
+But like I said, Hillary, they already tried to reward her for being history's biggest doormat.

-And since then she's got more baggage being the doormat for Obama, taking the bullets for him, or that's the narrative anyway.
+And since then, she's got more baggage being the doormat for Obama, taking the bullets for him, or that's the narrative anyway.

 Well, I know.

-It's just not going to work.
+And it's just not going to work.

-Like there's got to be besides Cuomo, there are some other fresh faces in the Democrats who are going to make it.
+Like, there's got to be, besides Cuomo, there are some other fresh faces in the Democrats who are going to make it.

 I remember what it was.

-This guy yesterday, Doug, called and said his theory, the only way Hillary had a chance of being an ex-president was if Obama screwed up.
+This guy yesterday, Doug, called and said his theory, the only way Hillary had a chance of being an ex-president was if Obama screwed up because a successful Obama second term would not lead to her.

-It'll be a i it'll lead to a uh Republican.
+It'll lead to a Republican.

 He's got to screw up in order for her to win the presidency.